X16Community/x16-smc/doc/update-with-bad-bootloader-v2.md

 WARNING: Although this guide explains how to perform the update, there is still a risk of something failing, causing a bricked SMC (requiring an external programmer) or even a shorted X16, in case wrong pins are connected.
 Proceed at your own risk.

-The procedure has been tested with R47 and R48 Kernal and VERA 47.0.2.
+The procedure has been tested with ROM R47 and R48 and VERA 47.0.2.
 Enter "HELP" and ensure that you have these versions:
 - COMMANDER X16 ROM RELEASE R47/R48
 - VERA: V47.0.2